avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-3-objects-review.md

 ## Passing by Reference

 When new variables are assigned to the same object, JS uses the same memory location for that variable.

-This means, we can create an object variable, pass it to a function, update in that function, then use that same object outside the function with its updates.
+We can create an object variable, pass it to a function, update in that function, then use that same object outside the function with its updates; or, we can assign two variables to the same object, update a property in one of those variables and see that the second variable also updates.

 *Note: I'm not saying doing so makes sense, only that it is possible.
-The mutable vs Immutable data structure debate rages on, although I will admit to leaning towards the immutable side to an extent.*
+The mutable vs Immutable data structure debate rages on, although I will admit to leaning towards the immutable side.*

 ```javascript
 const person = {name: 'Carlton'};